Navigated to Mounjaro® (tirzepatide) for Weight Loss: How it Works | Calibrate

 Is Mounjaro® (tirzepatide) available to Calibrate members?

-When you join Calibrate, you’ll complete a Comprehensive Health Intake, including blood work, that your Calibrate doctor will carefully review before customizing your treatment plan and prescribing your medication.
+When you join Calibrate, you’ll complete a Comprehensive Health Intake, including blood work, that your Calibrate clinician will carefully review before customizing your treatment plan and prescribing your medication.
 You may be eligible for tirzepatide or semaglutide even if you are already taking another type 2 diabetes medication such as metformin.

 If your Calibrate medical team determines that Mounjaro® is the right fit for you, they’ll walk you through all of the details on dosage, how to administer the medication, when to take it, and how it will work alongside your metabolic reset plan.

-Mounjaro® (tirzepatide) side effects
+Mounjaro® side effects

 The most common side effects of Mounjaro® include: